 Data mining will grow as the volume of data overwhelms traditional analysts.

 The analysts will resort to tools to help them make sense of this and figure out what to do based on the data at hand.
 Simultaneously, as the cost of data approaches nil, data mining services will be a valuable service that more and more people will consider.

-I know from chatting with a certain gentleman on the way back from SMX Advanced that Visible Technologies (not to be confused with Visual Sciences, a powerful but totally un-user-friendly web analytics program), home to non other than the brilliant Todd Friesen, are using QL2 data mining.
-Leading search marketing companies are already making partnerships with the data analysts…
+I know from chatting with a certain gentleman on the way back from SMX Advanced that Visible Technologies (not to be confused with Visual Sciences, a powerful but totally un-user-friendly web analytics program), home to non-other than the brilliant Todd Friesen, are using QL2 data mining.
+Leading search marketing companies are already making partnerships with data analysts…

 Other assorted implications of data becoming a commodity:

 Collusion in ad pricing – Advertisers can collude to fix ad pricing and/or make the PPC market more open.
 Retailers who don’t participate and/or share their data will see themselves squeezed by their wholesalers, themselves under pressure from the other retailers who are participating in the data sharing and who are supplied by the same wholesalers.

 MFUT sites – After Made-For-Adsense (MFA) sites, here comes the Made-For-Useless-Traffic site.
 Think of the real estate blogger selling you his search traffic data.
 He might then optimize for image search traffic to boost his earnings.